Spain suspends home evictions for most needy

 "What would concern investors is if a change in law reduces collateral to issue mortgage-backed bonds in the market or access the European Central Bank," said Bernd Volk, covered bond analyst at Deutsche Bank.
 "But I can't see this happening because of a freeze in foreclosures."

-(Additional reporting by Aimee Donnellan in London, Paul Day and Nigel Davies in Madrid and Padraic Halpin in Dublin; Editing by Pravin Char)
+(Additional reporting by Aimee Donnellan in London, Paul Day in Madrid and Padraic Halpin in Dublin; editing by David Stamp and Will Waterman)